Commitment no. 10 - Stakeholder relations

 Priest and founder of the Akamasoa association

-Our workwear is designed and manufactured under ethical and socially responsible conditions.
+Our workwear has been designed and manufactured under ethical and socially responsible conditions.
 In particular, they contribute to the protection of human rights, the preservation of natural resources and the protection of biodiversity.
-For us, every gesture counts, demonstrating our sincere commitment to future generations. #PositiveImpact
+For us, every gesture counts, and this is proof of our sincere commitment to future generations. #PositiveImpact